An out of the ordinary weekend in Whanganui

 The novice biker, or if you're biking with children, will want to stick to the Pauri area.
 Otherwise, the Wiritoa area is best if you're more experienced.

 The tracks are located in a small block of pine trees, just 10 minutes from Whanganui centre towards Kaitoke.
-With a seasonal river featuring farm and lake views a sure visual treat while you get your exercise in for the weekend.
+With a seasonal river featuring farm and lake views that are a visual treat while you get your exercise in for the weekend.